 Comfort & Mobility

-The Aphrodite received the highest rating for comfort and mobility, tying with the Mountain Hardwear Dynama.
-They are both made of a soft material, with ample stretch and a supple feel.
+The Aphrodite earns a high rating for comfort and mobility.
+It's made of a soft material with ample stretch and a supple feel.
 We climbed and scrambled in both pairs and never felt like the pants were getting in our way.
 The waist on the Aphrodite is a wide panel with some elastic in it as well as a drawstring, which is nice for when you have a backpack on and don't want any belt loops digging into you.
-The Dynama does not have a drawstring, so keep that in mind if you want a soft pair but need something extra to hold your pants up.

-The Aphrodite 2.0 isn't the most versatile pair in the test group.
+The Aphrodite 2.0s aren't the most versatile pair in the test group.
 They can't convert to shorts or capris, and the lack of water resistance makes them a poor choice for water sports or rainy days.

 TNF states that this material is "extremely durable," but we'd have to disagree based on our experience with these pants.
 Online user reviews for this pair are full of mentions of snagging and pilling, and it didn't take too long for us to get some snags as well while out hiking.
 Because the material is so soft, a sharp twig or rock can catch on it and pull at the threads a little.
 One or two here or there is no big deal, but once you have a bunch all in a row, the pants look a little shabby.
-We tested this pair in a pretty rugged desert environment, so if your favorite hiking locale is a little mellower, this may not be too much of an issue for you.
-Otherwise, consider a sturdier pair like the Outdoor Research Ferrosi Convertible.
+We tested this pair in a pretty rugged desert environment, so if your favorite hiking locale is a little mellower, this may not be as much of an issue for you.

-This pair retails for $70, which is a bit less than most of the other pairs in this review, but not that much of a steal considering the durability issues you might encounter. the REI Co-Op Sahara Convertible retails for the same price, and is a better overall hiking pant.
+These pants cost a bit less than most of the other pairs in this review, but not that much of a steal considering the durability issues you might encounter.

-The North Face Aphrodite 2.0 is a great pant for certain applications, but we can't call it a great hiking pant.
-It's comfortable and stretchy, and one of the first things we'd reach for on a rest day or to wear while traveling, but it wasn't built to take on a big hike.
+The North Face Aphrodite 2.0 is a great pair for certain applications, but we can't call them great hiking pants.
+It's comfortable and stretchy, and one of the first things we'd reach for on a rest day or to wear while traveling, but it isn't built to take on a big hike.
 That's okay, because there are plenty of other water-resistant and durable options in this review to choose from, and you still need clothes to wear when you're not hiking.